rickardlindberg/rickardlindberg.me/writing/reliable-socket-servers/index.markdown

 restarting
 python server-listen.py
 listening on port 9000
+accepting connection
+accepting connection
+accepting connection
+accepting connection
+accepting connection
-accepting connections
+accepting connection
 </pre></div>
 </div></div>
 <div class="rliterate-code"><div class="rliterate-code-header"><ol class="rliterate-code-path"><li><span class="cp">client output
 </span></li></ol></div><div class="rliterate-code-body"><div class="highlight"><pre><span></span>$ python client.py
-0ms got number 1
-0ms got number 2
-0ms got number 3
-0ms got number 4
-0ms
-6 failed
-7 failed
-8 failed
+0*0=0 (request took 1ms)
+1*1=1 (request took 0ms)
+2*2=4 (request took 0ms)
+3*3=9 (request took 1ms)
+4*4=16 (request took 0ms)
+No response for 5
-9 failed
+Connection failed for 6
-10 failed
+Connection failed for 7
-11 failed
+Connection failed for 8
-12 failed
+Connection failed for 9
-13 failed
+Connection failed for 10
-14 failed
+Connection failed for 11
-15 failed
+Connection failed for 12
-16 failed
+Connection failed for 13
-0ms got number 17
-0ms got number 18
-0ms got number 19
-0ms got number 20
+14*14=196 (request took 0ms)
+15*15=225 (request took 0ms)
+16*16=256 (request took 0ms)
+17*17=289 (request took 0ms)
+18*18=324 (request took 0ms)
+19*19=361 (request took 1ms)
 </pre></div>
 </div></div>
-In the server output, we see that the server starts again after the crash and starts listening to port 9000.
+In the server output, we see that the server starts again after the crash and starts listening on port 9000.

-In the client output, we see that request five fails the same way, but after a few more request, it starts getting responses again at request 17.
+In the client output, we see that request six fails the same way, but after a few more request, it starts getting responses again at request 15.

 ## The problem with a restarting server

 Running the server in a loop is an improvement.
 Instead of dropping all subsequent requests, we only drop a few.

-But during the time between the server crash and a new process been started, there is no one listening on port 9000 and we still drop connections.
+But during the time between the server crash and a new server being up, there is no one listening on port 9000 and we still drop connections.

 How can we make sure to answer all connections?